cujojs/wire/docs/concepts.md

 ## Plugins

 Wire.js's core DSL is very small, but can be extended by plugins.
 For example, there is no builtin handling of [DOM Nodes](dom.md#querying-the-dom) or [DOM Events](dom.md#connecting-dom-events).
-That functionality is provided the bundled [DOM plugins](dom.md).
+That functionality is provided by the bundled [DOM plugins](dom.md).

 Including plugins in a [wire spec](#wire-specs) is simple.
 Wire scans modules for plugins, so you can simply include them in your spec using the [module factory](components.md#module).
 Although it's not necessary, a good convention is to group plugins together in a plugins array: